asdcxfrt/PWFace/README.md

 You can change the loudness threshold and the images path to your preference.

-## Note

-The script uses the win32api and win32con library to set the window to always be on top of other windows.
-This feature could be annoying for the user, so it's recommended to use it sparingly and only when it's necessary for the functionality of your program.

 ## Conclusion

 This script demonstrates how to use Pygame to create a simple animation in response to sound input.
 It can be used as a starting point for more complex animations or interactive projects.